pmitros/school-committee/streamline.md

   reprisal
 * The school should promptly respond to all legal FOIA requests
-* Presenters in the public comment periods should have the option of adding written text included with the meeting minutes
+* Presenters in the public comment periods should have the option of adding written text included with meeting minutes

 From there, the school should shift to processes where everything is open unless there is a compelling reason to do otherwise, and where